 - Blood Sample: The standard risk of providing a blood sample includes bruising and discomfort at the site of puncture.
 Patients may also, on rare occasions, feel faint.
-Care will be taken to avoid these risks. - Health Information (Data): There is an extremely small theoretical risk that a connection to your identity could be made.
+Care will be taken to avoid these risks and we will try to take research sample at the same time as routine blood samples so that no extra needle prick is needed. - Health Information (Data): There is an extremely small risk that a connection to your identity could be made.
 Great care will be taken to ensure the confidentiality of all data as described in Part 2 and the risk to participants of a breach of confidentiality is considered very low. - Genetic Testing: There are some risks to genetic testing.
 The greatest risk is that genetic testing may reveal that you are not related to one or more of your family members, for example we might discover that your father is not the person you expected him to be.
 There is also the possibility of social and economic disadvantages.
 Genetic information shared in the wrong way could affect you and your family, such as if an employer or insurance company was to obtain the information.
 This is termed 'genetic discrimination'.
 We will do our utmost to guarantee complete confidentiality, but there is a theoretical risk of this information becoming available to others.

 Our genetic testing is focused entirely on the study of the genetics of vasculitis and we do not screen for all genetic disorders.
 Therefore, it is possible that even if you take part in this study you may still be diagnosed with a genetic disorder later.
 In addition, genetics is an evolving science and new genes that cause disease are being discovered all the time.
+Even if we do not discover a genetic cause for your condition now, one may still be discovered in the future.
+It is common that we discover no genetic association with vasculitis or that it takes many years to do so.